bharombhar/DATA_ENTRY_TOOL/README.md

 # DATA_ENTRY_TOOL
-its and data entry tool for the user to explore and practice based on inspiration from real world project @atz
+This data entry tool for the user to explore and practice typing & data entry work. its based on inspiration from real world project @atz, if you want to practice filling the user forms, data entry, corporate work or just want test your typing speed with timer then this tool is for you.
-# 👋 Hello developer!
+# 👋 Hello Users!

 This web tool is a multi-step form designed to generate and display random data related to customer records.
 It includes a timer to track how long you interact with the form.
 No actual data is saved or transmitted.
 This tool is for demonstration and testing purposes.